NaturalIntelligence/fast-xml-parser/README.md

 > This project welcomes **contributors**.
 If you have a feature you'd like to see implemented or a bug you'd liked fixed, the best and fastest way to make that happen is to implement it and submit a PR.
 Basic knowledge of JS is sufficient.
 Feel free to ask for any guidance.

-> If you want to join this project as collaborator / maintainer please let me know, the only condition is to be polite with the users.
+### Join this project as collaborator / maintainer.

 [![Backers on Open Collective](https://opencollective.com/fast-xml-parser/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/fast-xml-parser/sponsors/badge.svg)](#sponsors) [![Known Vulnerabilities](https://snyk.io/test/github/naturalintelligence/fast-xml-parser/badge.svg)](https://snyk.io/test/github/naturalintelligence/fast-xml-parser)